andrey-mokhov/graphql-php/docs/en/spiral/abstract-union-type.md

         <td valign="top"><code>string | null</code></td>
         <td valign="top">
-            The method should parse the structure of the first parameter <code>$value</code> and return the name of the GraphQL object type associated with this structure.
-Short name is acceptable GraphQL object type or the name of a PHP class that implements the corresponding object type.
+            The method should parse the structure of the first parameter <code>$value</code> and return the name of the GraphQL ObjectType associated with this structure.
+Short name is acceptable GraphQL ObjectType or the name of a PHP class that implements the corresponding ObjectType.
         </td>
     </tr>
 </table>